Thomas E. Saunders

 Thomas E. "Tom" Saunders (born June 28, 1951) is an American politician.
-He is a member of the Indiana House of Representatives from the 54th District, serving since 1996.
+He was a member of the Indiana House of Representatives from the 54th District, serving from 1996 to 2022.
 He is a member of the Republican party.
 He served as Chair of the Henry County Republican Party for 6 years and as its Vice Chair for 5 years.
 He also served as Henry County Assessor for 16 years.
 Saunders retired in 2022 after serving the district for twenty-five years.